Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Target Order

-The `TargetOrder` class encapsulates the order ID, the order total and the purchased product IDs, and you can instantiate this class to create order parameters.
-For more information on Target Order parameters, see [here](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/orderconfirm-create.html)
+The `TargetOrder` class encapsulates the order ID, the order total, and the purchased product IDs.
+You can instantiate this class to create order parameters.
+For more information about Target Order parameters, see [Create an Order Confirmation mbox - mbox.js](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/orderconfirm-create.html).

 {% tabs %}
 {% tab title="Android" %}

 #### Syntax

 ```java